Desk with Laptop, Calculator, Files and small model of house with epc colours

 Water Heating

 At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
-This updates to RDSAP 10 on 15th June 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
+This updated to RDSAP 10 on 15th June 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
 In addition, government consulations indicate future changes to the format of EPCs and minimum rating levels required for priate rental properties.
 Methods for improving EPC ratings may therefore change in the future.

 Introduction

-Fuel Type
+Fuel Type & Efficiency

-As with Space Heating, as a generalisation, the cost of the fuel used for Water Heating is probably the most important factor currently when looking to improve your EPC rating.
+As with Space Heating, as a generalisation, the fuel type used for Water Heating is probably the first factor to look at.

 The fuel costs used in the calculation behind the scenes are available to view in a document on the Building Research Establishment (BRE) website: